yugjadvani-dev/devinsight/src/content/blog/handling-apis-in-python-a-beginners-guide.md

 4. Main Function:
 - The `main` function calls the fetch function and prints the user details.
 - Errors are caught and printed.

+---

+## Conclusion

+Handling APIs in Python is an essential skill for modern developers.
+By understanding the basics of API requests and responses, using the right libraries, and handling errors gracefully, you can integrate various services into your applications seamlessly.

+---

+> Enjoyed the read?
+If you found this article insightful or helpful, consider supporting my work by buying me a coffee.
+Your contribution helps fuel more content like this.
+[Click here](https://buymeacoffee.com/yugjadvani9) to treat me to a virtual coffee.
+Cheers!